In this article, we address two perspectives on legally using images (from a copyright perspective) in libraries:

 - Images of book covers for promotional purposes

-- In library preservation activities
+- In library archival and preservation activities

 - In library social media posts